 We also designed a feature that alerts a developer if anything is wrong with a current integration.
 The developer can click on a CTA and be routed to the problem quickly.

 We also put the education materials front and center on the dashboard by designing a "Cloud Elements University" training feature.
 Here, developers can access the walkthrough tutorial, developer documentation, and a standard developer kit.

 Finally, keeping our persona in mind, we developed a screen that greets the developer upon his arrival to the Cloud Elements dashboard for the first time.
 It allows him to access the dashboard if so desired, but it also encourages and routes him to the tutorial:

 At this point, our project was coming together.
 Megan and Izzy tested and re-designed their sign-up screens three times while Kris and I brought our screens up to mock-up status with the official Cloud Elements branding.

-These are only a handful of the screens we designed.
-To see them all, and to see the sign-in side of the process, click on the Onboarding Demo button below, which was shown to Cloud Elements executives at our final presentation.
+These display only a handful of the screens we designed to Cloud Elements executives at our final presentation.